MingTian99/RSDformer/README.md

 ## Acknowledgment

 This code is based on the [Restormer](https://github.com/swz30/Restormer).
-Thanks for their awesome work.
-This real-world dataset RRSD300 is collected from [RSHazeNet](https://github.com/chdwyb/RSHazeNet).
+The real-world dataset RRSD300 is collected from [RSHazeNet](https://github.com/chdwyb/RSHazeNet).
 Thanks for their awesome work.